shinyay/win-setup/README.md

 #### Hide Line Numbers

-Controls whether turning on Zen Mode also hides athe editor line numbers.
+Controls whether turning on Zen Mode also hides the editor line numbers.

+- [x] Disabled

+#### Hide Status Bar

+Controls whether turning on Zen Mode also hides the status bar at the bottom of the workbench.

 - [x] Disabled